siddimore/Work/mywork.md

 ### The Problem That Was Costing Us Money

-Let me paint you a picture of what we had before:

 **The old way:**
 - Every single ledger namespace got its own disaster recovery pod
 - These pods just sat there 24/7, waiting for something to break